 Is the warranty worthwhile?

-Car traders often The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. ‘extended warranties’ as part of car sales.
+Car traders often offer ‘extended warranties’ as part of car sales.
 You should be wary of such warranties, as they can be so limited in their application that they are not worth the price you pay for them.
-You should only buy an extended A promise in a contract.
-For example, a promise by a manufacturer that goods will be repaired or replaced if they turn out to be faulty. if you fully understand its terms and are certain that it A document that sets out what a person wants to happen to their money and other property after they die. be worthwhile.
+You should only buy an extended warranty if you fully understand its terms and are certain that it will be worthwhile.

 Private sellers do not give warranties.
 If you buy a used car privately and something goes wrong with the car, you have to rely on other legal remedies.